oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-main-principles-of-clean-architecture/rule.md

-While the design in the above​ figure only includes three circles, you may need more - just think of this as a starting point.
+While the design in the above figure only includes three circles, you may need more - just think of this as a starting point.

-### ​References
+### References

 - [The Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 - [Clean architecture](https://docs.microsoft.com/en-us/dotnet/standard/modern-web-apps-azure-architecture/common-web-application-architectures#clean-architecture)